gladsonsimoes/Git/Config&Diretory.md

 git config -–global user.name youruserNameGithub
 ~~~

-### To replace the username and email just use the command above
+### To replace the username and email, just use the command above or go to the .gitconfig file and change the name and email

 <!-- ### To remove user and email: